Syndicate (2012 video game)

 Syndicate is a 2012 first-person shooter game developed by Starbreeze Studios and published by Electronic Arts.
 It was released for PlayStation 3, Windows, and Xbox 360 in February 2012.

 The game is a reboot of the Syndicate series of real-time tactics games developed by Bullfrog Productions.
-Set in the year 2069, the narrative revolves around Miles Kilo, a EuroCorp agent who must eliminate important personnel from rival corporations; in the process, he discovers the evil, secret practice used by EuroCorp to recruit agents.
-The game features a large variety of weapons; from standard pistols to futuristic guns.
+Set in the year 2069, the narrative revolves around Miles Kilo, a EuroCorp agent who must eliminate important personnel from rival corporations.
+In the process, he discovers the evil, secret practice used by EuroCorp to recruit agents.
+The game features a large variety of weapons, from standard pistols to futuristic guns.
 Kilo is implanted with a computer chip that allows him to access the dataverse and can use hacking to defeat enemies and solve environmental puzzles.

 Pre-production of Syndicate began in 2007.
 Electronic Arts approached Starbreeze Studios to revive the franchise because it was impressed with the quality of Starbreeze Studios' previous games and believed they could add "style" to the series.
 The game was returned to the drawing board after a year of development, and the co-operative multiplayer mode was added to the main game.
-The development team hoped the game would appeal to both newcomers and players of the original game; they maintained the theme of the original and drastically changed the gameplay.
+The development team hoped the game would appeal to both newcomers and players of the original.
+They maintained the theme of the original and drastically changed the gameplay.
 Richard K. Morgan was hired to write the story for the game.

-Syndicate received lukewarm reviews from critics, who praised the gameplay, style, graphics, art direction, artificial intelligence, and the co-operative mode, but the game's story was criticized.
-The game had sold 150,000 units, which was a commercial failure for EA.
+Syndicate received mediocre reviews from critics.
+They praised the gameplay, style, graphics, art direction, artificial intelligence, and the co-operative mode, but criticized the story.
+The game sold 150,000 units, which was a commercial failure for EA.
 Its excessive violence led to the game being banned in Australia.

 Gameplay

 Unlike the original series of games, Syndicate is a first-person shooter set in 2069.
-Players assume control of Miles Kilo, an augmented agent working for EuroCorp in a corrupted, deceitful world in which corporations compete with each other for power.
+Players assume control of Miles Kilo, an augmented agent working for EuroCorp in a corrupted, deceitful world where corporations compete with each other for power.
 Players can run, jump, slide, hide behind covers, and carry two weapons and grenades to defeat enemies and bosses, who each have unique abilities.
-The game features 19 weapons, ranging from assault rifles, rocket launchers and machine pistols, to futuristic weapons such as laser rifles, Gauss Guns with bullets that can track enemies automatically, and Riotlance Dark Shooters that can paralyze enemies for a short time.
+The game features 19 weapons, ranging from assault rifles, rocket launchers and machine pistols, to futuristic weapons such as laser rifles, Gauss Guns with bullets that can track enemies automatically, and Riotlance Dark Shooters which can paralyze enemies for a short time.
 Weapons can be customized and upgraded with 87 attachments and 25 upgrade options.
 These upgrades may alter the nature of these weapons, transforming standard ammunition to cover-penetrating ammunition.
 The game also features an "execution" mechanic, allowing players to perform melee takedowns.